 Cinegy Capture Control is a Windows-based application designed as a complex solution for capturing purposes.
 Its conception covers various configuration models, such as Cinegy Archive integration mode and standalone workflow without involving the Cinegy MAM architecture.

-|This document describes work in standalone mode.|
+|This quick guide describes work in standalone mode.|

 |Please refer to the Archive Templates paragraph in the Cinegy Capture Control Manual for details on work in archive mode.|